BankUnited (BKU)

 Born from the ashes of a failed Florida thrift during the 2009 financial crisis, BankUnited (NYSE:BKU) is a regional bank that provides commercial lending, deposit services, and treasury solutions to businesses and consumers primarily in Florida and the New York metropolitan area.

-- Earnings growth over the last five years fell short of the peer group average as its EPS only increased by 4.4% annually
+- Earnings per share lagged its peers over the last five years as they only grew by 4.4% annually

 Why There Are Better Opportunities Than BankUnited